- Assignment ID:

-As a Resource Mobilization Advisor you will support the Organization of African Youth to develop a resource mobilization strategy in order to secure funds for national intervention initiatives.
+As the Resource Mobilization Advisor with LÁfrikanaI, you will support the organization to develop a resource mobilization strategy to secure funds for their ongoing operations and programs.
 You will also support staff in using online and digital platforms, provide guidance on diversifying the funding sources, identify funding opportunities and assist in grant proposals.

-Apply today to make an impact on the lives of vulnerable youth, women and girls in Kenya!
+Apply today to make an impact on youth in Kenya!

 Roles and Responsibilities

 - Support the development of a resource mobilization strategy

 - Identify funding opportunities and assist in developing grant proposals

 - Identify resource mobilization opportunities using digital platforms, and provide guidance on establishing and maintaining strong partnerships with donors using online tools

 - Support in developing an online resource mobilization plan with specific time frames

 - Support in developing tools for monitoring and evaluation to accompany the resource mobilization strategy